SkySkyPa/CapstoneProjectDataset/README.md

 # CapstoneProjectDataset
-Repository created for cs668 project
+Repository created for class CS 668
+Guided by Dr. Christelle Scharff
+And consist dataset, which was analyzed in Notebook file and present in Powerpoint Presentation

+Complete by Artur Bruev